 Picks!
 Picks Picks!

 BB and the band were definitely in the pocket.
 The Top of The Gate had long table seating.
-After the show I was sitting in an empty room.
-Just as the bouncer came by to let me know it was time to leave, Freddy comes out from behind the stage curtain saying, come back here.
-I followed behind the curtain and into the dressing room not knowing what to expect.
-Freddy was hanging out with BB who said bring your friend on back.
+After the show I was sitting in an empty room as the bouncer came by to let me know it was time to leave, Freddy comes out from behind the stage curtain saying, BB wants you to come back and hang for a while.
 Even better than a sitting at the edge of the stage watching BB King : Hanging out with my buddy BB and his "Driver".
 A tub full of cold beers and some lively conversation.
-So what does this have to do with picks?

-Rich Cocco would wind strings for me in his Hackensack shop over cocktails, (after hours of course).
+Here was a guy who would wind strings for me in his Hackensack shop over cocktails, (after hours of course).
 It helps to be playing in a club right next to a guitar string company.
 He would say I wind your strings a little tighter so they last longer.
 Whether it worked or not I always felt special knowing that someone with so much skill thought I was worth the extra effort.
 It felt good to be treated like a celebrity which of course I was not.
 Those strings really did sound nice.
 It's been years since I've been to Hackensack and Rich has been gone for a while although Cocco strings are still in business.

-As a side note I believe Rich's Son and Grand daughter are President and Vice President at LaBella Strings which has been around long before they came to the U.S. from Italy in the early 20th century.
+They were in the string business long before they came to the U.S. from Italy in the early 20th century.
 They also take pride in their strings.

 For years I have used Martin, Elixir, DR, Dunlop, D'Addarrio for my acoustic guitars.
 Slinky, GHS (which I like but eat up my frets), D'Addarrio, Ernie Ball,Fender and Cocco Guitar and even Black Diamond Strings on my electrics.
 All good strings in different ways.
 But this encounter with D'Addarrio Strings has made me think about how much customer service means in an age where it is impossible to talk to a tech for an issue with their product.
 Purchase them direct, they are good strings.